ashikhareddy/Cyber-security-Project-/Journal/Week8.md

 The ASA 5505 Base license in Packet Tracer only allows 2 named interfaces, which meant we could not create a DMZ zone.
 We replaced all firewall devices with the ASA 5506-X which has Security Plus license and supports unlimited interfaces.

 The CBD firewall was configured with four zones:

 - outside (Gig1/1): faces CBD-RTR-01, security level 0
 - dmz-auth (Gig1/2): faces CBD-AUTH-01, security level 50
 - dmz-data (Gig1/3): faces CBD-DATA-01, security level 50
 - inside (Gig1/4): faces CBD-SW-01, security level 100

 We also tried placing firewalls at Clayton and Mernda but ran into another Packet Tracer limitation.
 The ASA 5506-X does not support VLAN sub-interfaces on physical ports in the simulation, which meant VLAN-tagged traffic from the switch could not pass through the firewall to reach the router sub-interfaces.
 After multiple failed attempts to work around this the group decided to remove the campus firewalls at Clayton and Mernda.
 The CBD firewall handles security for the headquarters network and DMZ.
-The branch campuses rely on the VPN encryption and router ACLs for protection.
+The branch campuses rely on VPN encryption and router ACLs for protection.

+---

+## Backup server

+Following tutor feedback that the design lacked redundancy and that relying solely on CBD-AUTH-01 for authentication created a vulnerability, the group added a dedicated backup server to the design.

+CBD-BACKUP-01 was added to serve two purposes:

+- Replication of patient records from CBD-DATA-01 so that if the primary database fails the backup can take over
+- Mirroring of the authentication database from CBD-AUTH-01 so that staff can still log in if the primary auth server fails

+In Packet Tracer, CBD-BACKUP-01 is connected to the inside network via CBD-SW-01 with IP 172.16.2.20/24.
+In a production environment it would sit in a dedicated DMZ zone with specific firewall rules permitting only replication traffic between it and the primary servers.
+Connectivity from CBD-BACKUP-01 to the inside network was verified successfully.

 ---